NERC-CEH/datalab/code/development-env/README.md

 ### Enabling access to cluster from host machine

 There are two domains through which you can access the cluster from the host machine (once configured) that configuration information is provided for.
-The first and simpler of the two is `datalabs.localhost` (see [datalabs-localhost-setup.md](./datalabs-localhost-setup.md)) but this might not work on all machines.
+For MacOS, you can configure access to be through `.datalabs.internal` (see [datalabs-internal-setup.md](./datalabs-internal-setup.md)).
-If this does not work, then you can configure access to be through `.datalabs.internal` instead (see [datalabs-internal-setup.md](./datalabs-internal-setup.md)).
+For Linux, you can configure access to be through `.datalabs.localhost` (see [datalabs-localhost-setup.md](./datalabs-localhost-setup.md)).

 ### Configuring ingress auth